 How did you decide how to price your services?
 How did you determine what your services were worth?

 Ruffin Consulting Services is paid directly by the insurance companies in which we receive an appointment.
 Therefore, there is a fair and honest system.
 Ruffin Consulting Services, however, may earn revenue from speaking engagements and initial consultations.

 What mistake(s), if any, have you made with your business?
 What have some of your biggest challenges been?
 What did you learn from the experience and how did you bounce back?

 As the founder of Ruffin Consulting Services, I have learned from the following mistakes.

 a) Not opening my mouth to ask for exactly what I wanted.
 People don’t know what you offer and how you can impact their lives or their business unless you speak up.

-b) Initially there was the mindset that everything had to be perfectly established first before a client would take me serious.
+b) Initially, there was the mindset that everything had to be perfectly established first before a client would take me seriously.
 I later learned all the knowledge and experience was within me and when I began to share what I know, people believed in my business and me.

 What do you consider the most important elements of running a successful business?